-Prior to the completion of this offering, we have been a publicly reporting company but our shares of common stock have never been publicly traded with limited accounting personnel to adequately execute our accounting processes and other supervisory resources with which to address our internal control over financial reporting.
-In connection with the audit of our financial statements as of and for the years ended April 30, 2019 and 2020, we identified a material weakness in our internal control over financial reporting.
+We have limited accounting personnel to adequately execute our accounting processes and other supervisory resources with which to address our internal control over financial reporting.
+In connection with the audit of our financial statements for the year ended April 30, 2022, we identified material weaknesses in our internal control over financial reporting.
 A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of our financial statements will not be prevented or detected on a timely basis.
-The material weakness related to a lack of sufficient number of qualified personnel within our accounting function to adequately segregate duties, to perform sufficient reviews and approval of manual journal entries posted to the general ledger and to consistently execute review procedures over general ledger account reconciliations, financial statement preparation and accounting for non-routine transactions.
+The material weaknesses related to a lack of sufficient number of qualified personnel within our accounting function to adequately segregate duties, to perform sufficient reviews and approval of manual journal entries posted to the general ledger and to consistently execute review procedures over general ledger account reconciliations, financial statement preparation and accounting for non-routine transactions and, we have not designed and implemented effective Information Technology General Controls ("ITGC") related to access controls to payment and financial accounting systems.